 Under the themes “UAE Home of Football” and “Bringing Asia Together”, this edition of the world’s second longest running men’s football competition in the world represents the second time the UAE has played host, since its initial role back in 1996.

-With scores of football fans expected to fill up the sports stadium over the next few weeks, Sharjah Police has warned residents that it is illegal to carry sticks, bottles, cans, weapons and sharp materials, fireworks, lasers, perfumes, electronic and regular cigarettes inside the international stadiums during tournaments.
+With scores of football fans expected to fill up the sports stadium over the next few weeks, Sharjah Police has warned residents that it is illegal to carry sticks, cans, weapons and sharp materials, fireworks, lasers, perfumes, electronic and regular cigarettes inside the international stadiums during tournaments, since they can get all they need inside the stadiums as food or bottled water with the best sport brands that anyone can promote with the help of publicity from 4allpromos.com.

 “The committee also bans the use of loudspeakers and horns, except with official permission, batteries and cameras, in addition to smoking, eating and drinking inside the stadium,” it said.